Deen0X/gpdwin/README.md

+GPD-WIN (1) automation.

+Requisites:
+Installed any ubuntu flavor on the device.

-Script for automate the installation of:
+This script is for automate the installation of:

 - ssh-server
 - Google Chrome